learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

 ### Create a `Flatigram` class

+Create a new `.swift` file to contain a new class called `Flatigram`.

-This class should have two properties: an `image` of optional type UIImage? and a `state` of type ImageState.
-Setting `image` to be an optional allows us to create an instance of a `Flatigram` without having to worry whether we have an image ready.
+This class should have two properties: an `image` of type `UIImage?` and a `state` of type `ImageState`.
+Setting `image` to be an optional allows us to create an instance of `Flatigram` without having to worry whether we have an image ready.

-ImageState is an enumeration that doesn't yet exist.
+`ImageState` is an enumeration that doesn't yet exist.
 Create an enum with two cases: `filtered` and `unfiltered`.
-Since any new Flatigram we create won't have been filtered yet, go back to the Flatigram class and set the default value of `state` to `unfiltered`.
+Since any new `Flatigram` we create won't have been filtered yet, go back to the `Flatigram` class and set the default value of `state` to `unfiltered`.

-### Give images the ability to filter
+### Add an extension on `UIImage`

-Write an extension for the `UIImage` class called `filter(with:)` that takes in a single `String` argument, which will be the name of the filter to apply.
-This function should return an optional `UIImage`.
+Add another `.swift` file called `UIImageExtensions`.
+Inside, write an extension for the `UIImage` class called `filter(with:)` that takes in a single `String` argument.
+This argument will be the name of the filter to apply.
+The function should return a `UIImage?`.

 Inside this function you'll need to start by converting the `UIImage` to a `CIImage`.